-The recipe I am using for water bath canning Bruschetta comes from the Ball Complete Book of Home Preserving called Bruschetta in a Jar (page 223).
+The recipe I am using for water bath canning Bruschetta comes from the Ball Complete Book of Home Preserving called Bruschetta in a Jar.

-Be sure to use the exact measurements as the recipe has been proven to be Safe and Tested by Ball.
+Be sure to use the exact measurements as the recipe has been proven to be safe and tested by Ball Canning.

 - 9 cups Chopped, Cored, Plum Tomatoes Chopped, cored (1-inch pieces)